PythooonUser/twitch-chat-bot-js/README.md

 - `channel`: Channel name
 - `verbose`: Whether to send messages to chat
 - `commands`: Path to command database file
+- `greetNewViewers`: Whether to send a greeting to new viewers

 ## Build-in Commands